 LouisianaLawHelp.org - Louisiana's Online Guide To Free Legal Help.

-Pro Bono Net is a national, nonprofit organization that works in close partnership with nonprofit legal organizations across the country to increase access to justice for poor and moderate-income people and other vulnerable populations.
-Founded in 1998, Pro Bono Net works to (i) support the innovative and effective use of technology by the nonprofit legal sector, (ii) increase participation by volunteers, and (iii) facilitate collaborations among nonprofit legal organizations and advocates working on similar issues or in the same region.
+This website is one of many state LawHelp websites which is made possible through a grant from the Legal Services Corporation.
+The website template was created by Pro Bono Net (PBN).
+PBN is a national nonprofit organization based in New York City and San Francisco.
+PBN works in close partnership with nonprofit legal organizations across the United States and Canada, to increase access to justice for the millions of poor people who face legal problems every year without help from a lawyer.
+PBN does this by (i) supporting the innovative and effective use of technology by the nonprofit legal sector, (ii) increasing participation by volunteers, and (iii) facilitating collaborations among nonprofit legal organizations and advocates working on similar issues or in the same region.

 LawHelp Iconography is derived from Google’s Material Design Icons, which are available under the Apache License v2.0, with the exception of the “Statue of Liberty” icon, which is licensed from Icons8.com under the Creative Commons Attribution-NoDerivs 3.0 Unported License.
 Social media icons sourced from FontAwesome under under a Creative Commons 3.0 License.